admarty/macos-iso-builder/README.md

 * **ISO** – True DVD format compatible with **Proxmox VE**, **QEMU**, **VirtualBox**, and **VMware**
 * **DMG** – To create bootable macOS installer USB drive on Windows with [Rufus](https://rufus.ie/en/#download) or on Linux with **`dd`**

-> [!Tip]
-> For Hackintosh users: after flashing the `dmg` image to the USB drive with [Rufus](https://rufus.ie/en/#download), there will be free/unallocated space left.
-Use Disk Management to create a new FAT32 partition and place your EFI there.

 **Workflows available:**
 * **macOS Recovery ISO (Recommended)** – Lightweight recovery image (build takes ~2-5 min) • Best for virtualization
 * **macOS Full Installer** – Complete offline installer (build takes ~20-60 min, 5-18GB) • Best for offline use